-The key is to purchase an insurance package that's designed for the specific needs of your business.
+The key is to purchase an insurance package that's designed for the specific needs of your business, which is why it's important to properly compare florist insurance quotes.
 Whether you require a simple policy or would like a comprehensive florist insurance package, there is likely to be a number of basic yet vital assets that you want to protect:

 • Your business premises

 Buildings insurance will most likely form an important part of your flower shop insurance policy if you own the building in which your business is based.
 It can cover you in the event of damage to the building following events such as fire, flood or malicious damage.
 If you rent your business premises, however, the responsibility of insuring the building lies with your landlord.
 It is worth checking that they have done this and hold a valid insurance policy.